simple-login/app/README.md

 All possible parameters can be found in [config example](example.env).
 Some are optional and are commented out by default.
 Some have "dummy" values, fill them up if you want to enable these features (Paddle, AWS, etc).

-If you used a different subnet for your Docker network, you need to set `POSTFIX_SERVER` to the gateway IP address of your Docker network.
-Otherwise SimpleLogin will not be able to send or recive emails.

 ```.env
 # WebApp URL
 URL=http://app.mydomain.com